graphile/starter/README.md

 ## Deploying to Heroku

-First set up your database server; we recommend using Amazon RDS.
+Set up a database server; we recommend using Amazon RDS.

 Once your RDS server is running, you can use our `heroku-setup` script to automate the setup process.
 This script does the following: